buzz-software/prosemirror-webpack-project/README.md

 # Notes:

+- Add html_snippet.html to your html body to create divs with editor and content ids.

-Note, the editor will appear on your page, but in an awkward fashion.
+- Note, the editor will appear on your page, but in an awkward fashion.
 You need to include CSS files.